kenchan-canuck/software-patterns/java/README.txt

 into his/her own code, instead he or she should develop his or her own optimized version based on his/her interpretation of the sample codes.

-    Finally, the author (and the developer) would like to share this set of sample codes with the open source community as a way to give back.
-However, the author does not claim to be a guru in various programming languages.
-The author shall neither be accountable nor be liable for
-any form of damage resulting from the use of these codes.
+    Finally, the primary author and developer would like to share this set of sample codes with the open source community as a way to give back.
+However, he does not claim to be a guru in various programming languages.
+Therefore, all the contributors shall neither be accountable nor be liable for any form of damage resulting from the use of these codes.

 Contact Information